sqlxpert/backup-events-aws/README.md

     backups expire, at a small cost).

-    - You will not be able to fully delete a Backup Events CloudFormation stack if backups remain in the stack's sample vault.
+    - You will not be able to fully delete a Backup Events CloudFormation stack as long as backups remain in the stack's sample vault.
 This prevents the proliferation of unmanaged vaults.

 ## Accounts and Regions